turingschool/career-development-curriculum/module_three/outreach_networking_ii.md

   * GitHub
   * Personal website

-### Group Practice
+### Whole Group Practice
-Get into groups of 2-3 people, and as a group:

-1. Brainstorm a list of 2 dream companies.
+Let's have 2 volunteers to walk us through this process:

+* Find a posting.
-2. Find 2 people at each company to reach out to.
+* Find 1 person at the company to reach out to.
-3. Pick 1 person to conduct research on as a group.
-4. Find their email address (hint: use one of the tools listed above)
-5. Draft an email as a group.

-We'll share out the work you've completed after 20 minutes.
+* How can we do research on them?
+What do we say in the message?
+* How do we contact them?

 #### Whole Group Debrief
-2-3 groups share out their company, contact, what they've found about them, how they found their email address, and what they would say in an email to them.
+* What should you keep in mind when executing outreach tied to a job posting?

+### Partner Practice
+With a partner, using 1 position you posted to your Huntr board last week:

+* Find and research a contact
+* Find their contact information
+* Draft a message to them

 ### Follow-Through: Coffee Meetings
 * Prep your story